bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Implementation
-Unwanted tracking SHOULD recognize an accessory associated to that owner device by matching the MAC address advertised, as defined in {{table-payload-format}}, against the one(s) expected during that time.
+Unwanted tracking SHOULD recognize an accessory associated to that owner device by matching the MAC address advertised as defined in {{table-payload-format}}, or some other part of the payload, against the one(s) expected during that time.

 ### Platform Software Extension
 Platforms SHOULD implement the owned accessory identification capability as a software extension to its unwanted tracking detection.

-Accessory manufacturers SHALL provide this set of MAC addresses to the platform.
+Accessory manufacturers SHALL provide this set of MAC addresses or matching rules to the platform.
 This set MUST account for the uncertainty involved with the [MAC address](#mac-address).

 The Network ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.